nicktorn89/gatsby-blog/content/blog/extra-work/index.md

 ## Conclusion

 Extra work can be a double-edged sword.
 While it can lead to success and personal growth, it's crucial to navigate it responsibly to avoid burnout and maintain overall well-being.
 Consider your actions carefully, prioritize your health, and strive for a balanced approach to work and learning.

+Tips for overcoming difficulties during additional work:

+- Sleep as you normally do; never choose work over sleep.
+- Drink water or green tea without sugar; this will help get rid of toxins in the brain.
+- Get some sleep during the day if it's possible.
+- Ask for help if you need it from your colleagues, relatives, or friends.

 ![AI shows IT worker on extra work](./extra_work_1.jpeg)